ember-learn/guides-source/guides/release/components/arguments-and-attributes.md

 <MyInput @input-label="Password" aria-describedby="text-help-0 text-help-1" />
 ```

+To learn more about `aria` roles and accessibility in Ember, check out the [Accessibility Guide](../../reference/accessibility-guide/).

 #### Attributes and Modifiers

 Modifiers are a concept that we haven't covered too deeply just yet, but they're